John Eliot Gardiner: Life and career

 Born in Fontmell Magna, Dorset, son of Rolf Gardiner and Marabel Hodgkin, Gardiner's early musical experience came largely through singing with his family and in a local church choir.
-As a child he grew up with the celebrated Haussmann portrait of J. S. Bach, which had been lent to his parents for safe keeping during the Second World War.
+As a child, he grew up with the celebrated Haussmann portrait of J. S. Bach, which had been lent to his parents for safe keeping during the Second World War.
 A self-taught musician who also played the violin, he began to study conducting at the age of 15.
-He was educated at Bryanston School, then studied history at King's College, Cambridge, where his tutor was the social anthropologist Edmund Leach.
+He was educated at Bryanston School, then studied History at King's College, Cambridge, where his tutor was the social anthropologist Edmund Leach.

-While an undergraduate at Cambridge he launched his career as a conductor with a performance of Vespro della Beata Vergine by Monteverdi, in King's College Chapel on 5 March 1964.
+While an undergraduate at Cambridge, he launched his conducting career with a performance of Monteverdi's Vespro della Beata Vergine in King's College Chapel on 5 March 1964.
 This either featured or led to the foundation of the Monteverdi Choir, with which he made his London conducting debut at the Wigmore Hall in 1966.
 Whilst at Cambridge, he conducted the Oxford and Cambridge Singers on a concert tour of the Middle East.
-After graduating in history, Gardiner continued his musical studies at King's College London under Thurston Dart and in Paris with Nadia Boulanger, whose music had been a very early influence.
+After graduating, Gardiner continued his musical studies at King's College London under Thurston Dart and in Paris with Nadia Boulanger, whose music had been a very early influence.

 Returning to England, Gardiner joined the BBC Northern Orchestra as an apprentice conductor.
-In 1968 he founded the Monteverdi Orchestra.
+In 1968, he founded the Monteverdi Orchestra.
 Upon changing from modern instruments to period instruments in 1977, the orchestra changed its name to the English Baroque Soloists in 1978.
-In 1969 Gardiner made his opera debut with a performance of Mozart's The Magic Flute at the English National Opera.
+In 1969, Gardiner made his opera debut with a performance of Mozart's The Magic Flute at the English National Opera.
 Four years later, in 1973, he made his first appearance at the Covent Garden conducting Gluck's Iphigénie en Tauride.
 The English Baroque Soloists made their opera debut with him in the 1977 Innsbruck Festival of Early Music, performing Handel's Acis and Galatea on period instruments.
 His American debut came in 1979 when he conducted the Dallas Symphony Orchestra.
 He then became the lead conductor of Canada's CBC Vancouver Orchestra from 1980 to 1983.

 After his period with the CBC Vancouver Orchestra, Gardiner went to France.
-From 1983 to 1988 he was Music Director of the Opéra National de Lyon.
+From 1983 to 1988, he was Music Director of the Opéra National de Lyon.
 During his period with the Opéra he founded an entirely new orchestra.
 During his time with the Opéra National de Lyon Gardiner was also Artistic Director of the Göttingen Handel Festival (1981 until 1990).
-In 1989 the Monteverdi Choir had its 25th anniversary, touring the world giving performances of Handel's oratorio Israel in Egypt and Bach's Magnificat among other works.
+In 1989, the Monteverdi Choir had its 25th anniversary, touring the world giving performances of Handel's oratorio Israel in Egypt and Bach's Magnificat among other works.
 In 1990, Gardiner formed a new period-instrument orchestra, the Orchestre Révolutionnaire et Romantique, to perform music of the 19th century.
-From 1991 until 1995 he was principal conductor of the North German Radio Symphony Orchestra.
+From 1991 until 1995, he was principal conductor of the North German Radio Symphony Orchestra.